 Concerns related to adverse effects:

 • Bleeding: [US Boxed Warning]: Use is contraindicated in patients with history of stroke, TIA, or ICH; or active pathological bleeding.
 Discontinue use in patients who experience a stroke, TIA, or ICH during therapy.
 Vorapaxar increases the risk of bleeding, including ICH and fatal bleeding.
 The risk of bleeding is proportional to the patient's underlying bleeding risk.
-General risk factors for bleeding include older age, low body weight, reduced renal or hepatic function, history of bleeding disorders, and concomitant use of medications known to increase the risk of bleeding (eg, anticoagulants, NSAIDS, selective serotonin reuptake inhibitors [SSRIs], serotonin norepinephrine reuptake inhibitors [SNRI]); avoid use with anticoagulants.
+General risk factors for bleeding include older age, low body weight, reduced renal or hepatic function, history of bleeding disorders, and concomitant use of medications known to increase the risk of bleeding (eg, anticoagulants, NSAIDS, SSRIs, SNRI); avoid use with anticoagulants.
 Note: No specific antidote exists for vorapaxar reversal.
 Significant inhibition of platelet aggregation remains 4 weeks after discontinuation.

 • Hepatic impairment: Due to increased risk of bleeding, use is not recommended in patients with severe hepatic impairment; use with caution in patients with mild or moderate hepatic impairment.